canismarko/xanespy/docs/analysis.rst

 Masking by the `contrast` method differentiates pixel contrast through a scipy.filters.threshold_otsu method.
 Based on the contrast difference from pixel to pixel, a mask will be created.
+This method is to be used for any non-static background samples.
+Additional parameters including 'senstivity', 'min_size', and 'frame_idx' should be used to achieve an accurate frame mask.

 .. code:: python